-The tutorial is designed to introduce basic Surfer features and should take less than an hour to complete.
-After you have completed the tutorial, you will have the skills needed to create maps in Surfer using your own data.
+To get the most out of your Surfer experience, we highly recommend completing the entire tutorial which should take about an hour.
+After you have completed the tutorial, you will have all the tools needed to create maps in Surfer using your own data.

 The tutorial can be accessed in the program by clicking the button and navigating to the Tutorial book or by clicking Tutorials in the Welcome to Surfer dialog.